hyosubkim/bayes-toolbox/docs/docs/how-to-contribute.md

 **Do you have suggestions for a new feature?**

-- Please let us know by opening a new [Issue](https://github.com/hyosubkim/bayesian-statistics-toolbox/issues).
+- Please let us know by opening a new [Issue](https://github.com/hyosubkim/bayes-toolbox/issues).

 Thanks for reading, and hope you will join the project!

--BST Team